-The term $\frac{1}{|e|}$ emphasizes nets with fewer modules, and the term $\frac{1}{A(v) \cdot A(w)}$ gives preference to matching modules with smaller areas to help prevent cluster sizes from becoming unbalanced.
-If such a w can be found then v and w are matched together to form a new cluster $\{v, w\}$.
+The term (1/|e|) emphasizes nets with fewer modules, and the term $(1/A(v) \cdot A(w))$ gives preference to matching modules with smaller areas to help prevent cluster sizes from becoming unbalanced.
+If such a w can be found, then v and w are matched together to form a new cluster $\{v, w\}$.
 If no unmatched w exists (i.e., all of the neighbors of v are matched), then the singleton cluster $\{v\}$ is created.
 When computing the conn function, nets with more than ten modules are ignored to reduce runtimes.

-Figure 3 shows the Match coarsening procedure.
+Fig. 3 shows the Match coarsening procedure.
 Step 1 initializes the permutation π and the variables nMatch, k and j.
-The while loop in Step 2 continues as long as the ratio of matched modules to the total number of modules is less than R or until all the modules have been examined.
-Step 3 checks if the current module is unassigned $v{\pi(j)}$, and if so Step 4 adds it to the current cluster.
+The while loop in Step 2 continues as long as the ratio of matched modules to the total number of modules is less than R or until all of the modules have been examined.
+Step 3 checks if the current module is unassigned $v{\pi(j)}$, and if so, Step 4 adds it to the current cluster.
 Step 6 also adds the module w to the cluster if a matching module w can be found for $v{\pi(j)}$ in Step 5.
 Step 7 increments j to consider the next module in the permutation.
-When Step 8 is reached, matching is complete; each remaining unmatched module is assigned to its own cluster in Steps 8-10.
-The final clustering obtained is returned in Step 11.
+When Step 8 is reached, matching